 At the beginning of each chapter, you pull out a letter from Aya which you received fifteen years ago, having the lovely voiced actress read it out for you whilst you follow along in English.
 Our protagonist then shows us what he replied with all those years ago, yet the first seven letters all ended with a question from our mysterious penpal, a question we, the player, get to answer.
 Based on what answers you sent back to Aya, the final two chapters will change drastically.
 You see, the letters are moulding our characters personality and his relationship with his penpal – is he confident, immature, clever, or just another throw-away penpal?
 It’s all based on the answers you give.

-Disney aren’t the only ones who can go back and turn animated and drawn media into ‘live-action’.
+Disney isn’t the only one who can go back and turn animated and drawn media into ‘live-action’.

 So, with these stills placed within the game, replacing the original drawn versions, they then got actors to recreate the various expressions the characters had throughout – which are hilarious and uncanny when side-by-side with the drawn versions.
 The one downside is that you can’t flip between both styles once you’re playing the game, but you can quit to the menu, switch to the original design, then reload your save.
 A mild inconvenience to see how the scene has changed with real actors present.
 As I said before though, the entire game can be played in either mode, so you’re technically getting the original game and this new version in the same package.